The trick to taking the fear out of science is helping students find the science in their daily lives.

 If your students want a better understanding of DNA and how it governs observable traits like the ones we’ve just discussed, check out my self-paced, online classes.

-In DNA Basics, Gene Expression, and DNA Mutations, I cover the basics of DNA structure and function, and describe how genes are expressed through the processes of transcription and translation.
+In DNA: The Alphabet of Life, I cover the basics of DNA structure and function, and describe how genes are expressed through the processes of transcription and translation.
 I also explain how DNA mutations occur, and how they can lead to diseases such as sickle cell anemia, cystic fibrosis, Tay-Sachs disease, and cancer.
 Hands-on activities, videos, and instructions for experiments are included.

 In Genetics and Heredity, we explore how DNA is manifested as observable traits.
 Students learn the principles of Mendelian Genetics and learn how to use Punnett Squares to predict the outcome of genetic crosses.
 I also explain the other forms of inheritance, including sex-linked traits, the inheritance of mitochondrial DNA, incomplete dominance, codominance, and polygenic inheritance.
 A wealth of activities are included to give students opportunities for hands-on learning.
 Many examples of real-world genetics are given, including the genetics of calico cats, human blood types, cystic fibrosis, color blindness, and more.